chadmando/til/powershell/show-completion-options.md

 # Show Completion Options in PowerShell

 Using tab completions is a great way to reduce typing and mistakes when working in PowerShell.
-Typically you start typing the first few letters or a command or parameter and press Tab to invoke the magic.
+Typically you start typing the first few letters of a cmdlet or parameter and press Tab to invoke the magic.
 Sometimes you want to know which parameters are availabe without starting to type or without using `Get-Help`.
-The beautiful thing about using this feature is that it restores what you typed before invoking it.

 To see available options use these key combinations.

 ## Completion Options on Windows